 Impact of Niemann-Pick type C disease

-Correct, early diagnosis of Niemann-Pick type C disease (NP-C) facilitates access to treatment, which may help delay a patient’s progression of neurological symptoms and improve the patient’s quality of life.1 Despite a range of therapies being available including pharmacological treatments (both symptomatic and NP-C-specific), physical therapy, speech therapy and occupational therapy, NP-C remains a devastating condition that presents considerable challenges for patients and their families.
+Correct, early diagnosis of Niemann-Pick type C (NP-C) facilitates access to treatment, which may help delay a patient’s progression of neurologic symptoms and improve the patient’s quality of life.1 Despite a range of therapies being available including pharmacological treatments (both symptomatic and NP-C-specific), physical therapy, speech therapy and occupational therapy, NP-C remains a devastating condition that presents considerable challenges for patients and their families.

-There is a need for fully coordinated healthcare teams around the family in order to provide a support structure that enables them to achieve the best quality of life for them or their child, both in the early stages of NP-C and as the disease progresses.
+There is a need for fully coordinated healthcare teams around the family in order to provide a support structure that enables them to achieve the best quality of life for them or their child, both in the early stages of NP-C and as the disease progresses

 Impact on the patient

 NP-C has a tremendous impact on patients’ quality of life, with detrimental effects on schooling and work.2

 · The progressive nature of the disease means that children may perform poorly at school and may find it difficult joining in with recreational and social activities.

 · For adults, everyday activities, including the ability to work or drive, may be restricted.

 · Those affected may inevitably lose their independence and have to rely on family members for support.